sagemath/trac_to_gh/Issue 5735.md

 # Issue 5735: delete extended rationals and integers completely

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5735

 Original creator: was